rejnac/himnario-adventista-spanish-database/README.md

 # Himnario Adventista

-The repository contains all the 332 Himnario Adventista Hymnal lyrics in Spanish language also called Castilian or Castellano
+The repository contains all the 614 Himnario Adventista Hymnal lyrics in Spanish language also called Español, Castilian or Castellano

 Disclosure: The lyrics were prepared on VideoPsalm Church Presentation software (open-source), exported in its native (.vpc) format, and extracted as (.Json) file.

-Himnario Adventista is part of several other databases and lyrics that we are currently doing in different languages.
+Himnario Adventista is part of several other databases and lyrics that we are refining in different languages.

 # Mission
 Making SDA worship material accessible to everyone.